Languages – Classics

 The aim of the Cambridge Latin Course is to encourage students to read meaningful Latin from the very start.
 We adhere to its principles and encourage students to enjoy what they read and to become engrossed in the plot of the continuous story, which unfolds through the stages.
 Many of the stages contain dialogues, which are ideally suited for performance and encourage the oral use of Latin.

-Classical Greek is treated in a similar way, although there is no really comparable course to the Latin one.
-Again, we try to make sure that the reading material is as interesting as possible from the beginning.
+Classical Greek is treated in a similar way.
 The grammar is a little more demanding than the Latin, but we do everything we can to ensure that it is not too daunting.
 English into Classical Greek is introduced from the start, but does not have to be sustained right up to GCSE.
-Grammar notes have to be kept rigorously from the start and there is a lot of vocabulary learning to be done, although this can be made more interesting by drawing upon English derivations.
+Grammar notes have to be kept rigorously from the start and there is a lot of vocabulary learning to be done, although this is made more interesting by drawing upon English derivations.

 We also offer Classical Civilisation which is a perfect choice for students who either love the Classical World but find the language difficult to cope with or who just want to study more about the lives of the Ancient Greeks and Romans alongside the language and literature.